Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day1/README.md

 Apart from that, I am also developing-

 * Alert Message if Edge of Screen is Touched
-* Implement Player's Spaceship Class
+* Implement Enemy's Spaceship Class
 * Fix Extreme Left Collision Extra Bump